Pink maomao: Taxonomy

-The pink maomao was first formally described as Anthias longimanus in 1859 by the Germany-born British zoologist Albert Günther (1830-1914) with the type locality not being stated but though to be Australia.
+The pink maomao was first formally described as Anthias longimanus in 1859 by the Germany-born British zoologist Albert Günther (1830-1914) with the type locality not being stated but thought to be Australia.
 Studies in New Zealand suggest that there are two species occurring there, one from the Kermadec Islands and the other from the North Island and the west Norfolk Ridge.

 Fisheries

 The pink maomao has thick, white flesh which is excellent eating and it is pursued by spearfishermen but is infrequently caught by line fishermen.
 Bag limits are in place in New Zealand.